Silver-3/Toxic-Memer-OLD/README.md

 ## Archived
 This repo has been archived and an updated version will be at https://github.com/Silver-3/Toxic-Memer

+THIS REPO WAS TRANSFERED FROM MY OLD GITHUB WHICH GOT FLAGGED

 ## Commands

 ➡ [Economy commands](https://github.com/Silver-3/Toxic-Memer-OLD/blob/main/github/command-list/encomny-commands.txt)